LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     only run for CPU-only pipelines.

-  * **Gitlab** instance in the Livermore Computing (LC) Collaboration Zone (CZ) is used to run builds and tests with LC platform and compiler environments most important to many RAJA user applications.
+  * **Gitlab** instance in the Livermore Computing (LC) Collaboration Zone (CZ) is used to run builds and tests with LC resource and compiler environments most important to many RAJA user applications.
 Execution of RAJA CI pipelines on the LC Gitlab instance has restrictions described below.

 These tools integrate fairly seamlessly with GitHub.
-They automatically (re)run RAJA builds and tests as changes are pushed to each PR branch and report status to th GitHub PR.
+They automatically (re)run RAJA builds and tests as changes are pushed to each PR branch and report status to the GitHub PR.

 The following sections describe basic elements of the operation of the CI tools.